-Other-net, (income) expense was income of \$56.0 million compared with income of \$529.2 million for the same period in 2013.
+Other-net, (income) expense was income of \$93.5 million for the third quarter compared with expense of \$31.3 million for the third quarter of 2013 and income of \$203.3 million for the first nine months of 2014, compared with income of \$509.8 million for the same respective period in 2013, driven primarily by gains on the sale of investment securities and income from milestones earned.
 The first quarter of 2013 benefited from income recognized related to the termination of the exenatide collaboration with Amylin.
 See Notes 4 and 13 for additional information.

-The effective tax rate was 18.3 percent for the first quarter of 2014, compared with 20.7 percent for the same period in 2013.
-The effective tax rate for the first quarter of 2014 includes a discrete tax benefit of approximately \$30 million, partially offset by the negative impact of the expiration of the R&D tax credit in the U.S. at the end of 2013.
-The effective tax rate in the first quarter of 2013 reflects the tax impact of the transfer of exenatide commercial rights outside of the U.S. to Amylin, which was partially offset by the one-time impact of the R&D tax credit for full-year 2012, which was recorded in the first quarter of 2013.
+The effective tax rate was 23.6 percent and 21.1 percent for the third quarter and first nine months of 2014, respectively, compared with 20.5 percent for the same respective periods in 2013.
+The effective tax rates in 2014 include the negative impact of the expiration of the R&D tax credit in the U.S. at the end of 2013.
+The effective tax rate for the first nine months of 2014 also includes a discrete tax benefit of approximately \$30 million.
+For the first nine months of 2013, the effective tax rate reflects the tax impact of the termination of the exenatide collaboration with Amylin, partially offset by the one-time impact of the R&D tax credit for full-year 2012, which was recorded in the first quarter of 2013.